Demographics of Atlanta: Projections

 Atlanta is projected to have a population of around 590,000 people by 2030.
 However, this projection assumes Atlanta garners only seven percent of the metro's growth during that period.
 If the city were to capture ten percent of metro Atlanta's growth, it would reach a population of 660,000 people by 2030.
+Also Atlanta is expected to become much more diverse.
+For many decades Atlanta was largely made up of Blacks and Whites.
+However, Hispanics and Asians are expected to make up a more notable percentage of the total population by 2050.